Jayasri Burman

-Jayasri Burman (born October 21, 1960, in Kolkata) is a contemporary painter and sculptor from India.
+Jayasri Burman (born 21 October 1960, in Kolkata) is a contemporary painter and sculptor from India.
 She is based in New Delhi, India.

+Education

 She studied at the Kala Bhavan in Shantiniketan from 1977 to 1979, and at the Government College of Art and Craft, Kolkata, where she completed a Master of Arts in Painting.
 She took a Graphic Art Workshop conducted by Paul Lingren and a formal course on Print making in Paris from Monsieur Ceizerzi.

-She is a member of an extended family of eminent artists: her husband is painter and sculptor Paresh Maity, painter and sculptor uncle Sakti Burman and son, photographer Rid Burman.